StevenDavid/lambda-layer-tokenization/README.md

  6. [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)

- ## Pre-requisite
+ ## Pre-requisites
  1. Access to the above mentioned AWS services within AWS Account
- 2. This lab assumes that you have logged in as root account into AWS account.
-If not, then you need to update key policy under template.yaml file under encryption_keys folder.
-Replace the keyword 'root' with your user in this file.
+ 2. This module assumes that you have logged in as root user into your AWS account.
+If not, then you need to update `key policy` under [template.yaml](src/encryption_keys/template.yaml) file under encryption_keys folder.
+Replace `root` with your user in this file.
- 3. This lab uses **python**  programming language for Lambda Layer and Lamnda Function application code.
+ 3. Familiarity with **python**  programming language is recommended as the application code is written in python.

- ## Environment Setup
+ ## Step 1: Environment Setup
- **Step 1.** This Lab uses AWS Cloud9 as IDE.
+This module uses AWS Cloud9 as Integrated Development Environment (IDE) for writing, running and debugging code on the cloud.
 Complete the Cloud9 Setup in your environment using this [guide](cloud9_setup/README.md)

- ## Create S3 Bucket
+ ## Step 2: Create S3 Bucket
- **Step 2.**  We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
-We are going to use AWS SAM in this lab to build and deploy SAM templates (template.yaml).
-Note that you need to use a unique name for your S3 bucket.
-Replace unique-s3-bucket-name with the required value.
+ You need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
+You are going to use AWS SAM, an open source framework for building serverless applications on AWS, to build and deploy SAM templates (template.yaml). **Note** that you need to use a unique name for your S3 bucket.
+Replace `unique-s3-bucket-name` with a unique value in the following code to create your S3 bucket.

  ```bash
  aws s3 mb s3://<unique-s3-bucket-name>
  ```

- ## Initialize and Clone Git into Cloud9 Environment
+ ## Step 3: Initialize and Clone Git into Cloud9 Environment

- **Step 3.** Use the below commands to initialize and clone the git repository
+ Use the below code to initialize and clone this git repository

  ```bash
  git init